highbyte/dotnet-6502/doc/APPS_AVALONIA_AUTOMATION.md

 - **Don't use `--no-auto-focus` from a terminal.** The terminal emulator (e.g. Ghostty) reclaims focus between commands, so a `--no-auto-focus` click lands on the terminal window at the same screen coordinates — `click` still reports "✅ Click successful" but against the wrong app.
 Let peekaboo's auto-focus bring the Avalonia window forward.

-- **Text-query clicks can hit the wrong element.** `peekaboo click "Log"` may match a `TextBlock` labelled "Log" *inside* the tab content rather than the tab header, because the header is behind the Avalonia TabItem AX gap described above.
-When targeting tabs specifically, use coordinates.
+- **Text-query clicks are unreliable for tabs — and can hit other apps.** `peekaboo click "Log"` searches globally across all visible AX elements.
+It can match a label *inside the tab content*, a menu item in another app (e.g. Ghostty's "Log Out" item), or any other element named "Log" that happens to be on screen.
+For tab navigation, always use the keyboard approach described in "Known Gaps" item 1 above.

 - **Screenshot coordinates vs. screen coordinates.** The annotated screenshot from `peekaboo see --annotate` is scaled to roughly 0.75× the window-point size.
 To convert a pixel position in the screenshot to a click coordinate, scale by ~1.33× and add the window's screen offset (`peekaboo list` shows the window Position).